enriquepablo/nlproject/docs/bnf.rst

 There is a special type of consecuence, built with the reserved word `finish`, that can be given as a consecuence in rules, like `finish D1;`.
-This statement will change the special value of the final instant of `D1`, to replace it with the present.
+This sentence will change the special value of the final instant of `D1`, to replace it with the present.
 Terminating a duration will terminate all durations that are derived from it through the `until` operator.